 —

-Total production is under 1,000 cases annually.
+Total production is usually between 1,000 and 1,200 cases annually.
 The wine is sold direct and was initially also sold to select restaurants in California including locally at the French Laundry in Yountville, and Morimoto in Napa.
-Over time they have built up distribution to select locations around the country.
-The long-time wine tasting room, Vintner’s Collective features a number of small premium producers including Hertelendy, and tastings can be arranged there.
-Ralph also participates in numerous tasting events around the country.
+Over time they have built up distribution to select locations around the country encompassing approximately 50% of the states.

 The Hertelendy Foundation was founded in 1997 by Ralph and his family and over the decades has supported a variety of activities both domestically and internationally.
 Some of their financial support has gone towards humanitarian aid, education, science, culture and environmental causes.